greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-checking-for-failed-segments.html.md

 ## <a id="check_log_files"></a>Check for failed segments by examining log files

 Log files can provide information to help determine an error's cause.
-The master and segment instances each have their own log file in `log` of the data directory.
-The master log file contains the most information and you should always check it first.
+The coordinator and segment instances each have their own log file in `log` of the data directory.
+The coordinator log file contains the most information and you should always check it first.

 Use the [gplogfilter](../../../utility_guide/ref/gplogfilter.html) utility to check the Greenplum Database log files for additional information.
 To check the segment log files, run `gplogfilter` on the segment hosts using [gpssh](../../../utility_guide/ref/gpssh.html).

 ## <a id="ki170080"></a>To check the log files

-1. Use `gplogfilter` to check the master log file for `WARNING`, `ERROR`, `FATAL` or `PANIC` log level messages:
+1. Use `gplogfilter` to check the coordinator log file for `WARNING`, `ERROR`, `FATAL` or `PANIC` log level messages:

     ```
     $ gplogfilter -t